ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/errors/start_end.md

 # Error Conditions while using start / end parameters
 ## Circular or non-circular sequence
+Important Points:
+ * **CASE 4** of this section is only for servers which DO NOT support circular sequences.

 ##### Case 1
 When Range header is also passed along with start / end parameters, server must throw a `400 Bad Request` error even if both are retrieving the same sequence or sub-sequence with a valid identifier and valid encoding.